lightbend/fdp-sample-applications/apps/nwintrusion/README.md

 Once the docker image is created, you can push it to the repository at DockerHub.

 Similarly we can prepare the docker images for the Spark applications.
-For Spark applications we need to build separate docker images for DC/OS as well as Kubernetes.
+For Spark applications we need to build separate docker images for DC/OS as well as Kubernetes or OpenShift.
 The images for the 2 will be different.

-**In order to build docker images for Kubernetes you need to set the system property named `K8S_OR_DCOS` to `K8S` or else the image will be built for DC/OS.**
+**In order to build docker images for Kubernetes or OpenShift you need to set the system property named `K8S_OR_DCOS` to `K8S` or else the image will be built for DC/OS.**

 ```
 $ sbt